VidyasagarAkhumukhi/JobTracker/README.md

 ## 🎯 Overview

 JobTracker is a sophisticated job application management system that enables users to efficiently organize, track, and manage their job search process with the power of artificial intelligence.
-The application provides a centralized dashboard for monitoring application statuses, deadlines, and company information while offering **AI-powered automation** to reduce manual data entry and enhance productivity.
+The application provides a centralized dashboard for monitoring application statuses, deadlines, and company information while offering **comprehensive AI-powered automation** to eliminate manual work and supercharge productivity.

 ### Key Highlights

-- **🤖 AI-Powered Job Description Parsing** - Automatically extract job title, company, and location from job descriptions
+- **🤖 Complete AI-Powered Job Search Suite** - Auto-fill, resume optimization, and cover letter generation
+- **📄 Smart Resume Tailoring** - AI-optimized resumes for each job application
+- **💌 Personalized Cover Letters** - AI-generated cover letters with company-specific insights
 - **Full-Stack TypeScript Implementation** with type safety across the entire application
 - **Server-Side Rendering (SSR)** with Next.js App Router for optimal performance
 - **Secure Authentication** using Clerk with middleware protection
 - **Real-time Data Management** with TanStack Query for efficient caching and synchronization
+- **Professional Document Export** - Download resumes and cover letters as Word documents
 - **Responsive Design** optimized for desktop, tablet, and mobile devices
 - **Database Integration** with PostgreSQL and Prisma ORM